SteveJacksonSoft/BusBoard-Ruby/README.md

     rails s

 You can find your app now by pointing your browser to [http://localhost:3000](http://localhost:3000).
-If everything worked you should see a page titled "Bus Board" with a form to enter a postcode.
+If everything worked you should see a page that says "Yay!
+You’re on Rails!"